freechris/odm-ondocker/docs/README_standard.md

 ```
  docker-compose ps
 ```
- The following screen capture displays the list of running containers.
+ This screen capture displays the list of running containers.

 ![Flow](images/StandardFig02.png)